SAP-archive/docs/concepts/bot_builder/code_webhook.md

 }
 ~~~

-In custom HTTP request bodies, you can reference conversation variables (like memory variables, NLP information, and so on) in place of hard-coded values, for example, `{{memory.person.raw}}`.
+In custom HTTP request bodies, you can reference conversation variables (like memory variables, NLP information, etc.) in place of hard-coded values, for example, `{{memory.person.raw}}`.

 [IMAGE HERE]